cbueker-it/HP-printer-network-troubleshooting/README.md

 After moving to a new residence, my printer/scanner was no longer connected to the wireless network.
 As a result, I was unable to print, nor access the printer's management interface.

-**Troubleshooting Process**

-Before documenting the specific network issue addressed in this project, I created a general printer troubleshooting workflow to demonstrate a structured approach to diagnosing common printer and printing problems.

-- Determine the scope of the issue and isolate whether the problem is printer-side, workstation-side, or network-side.
-- Progress through physical checks, printer validation, Windows configuration, print queue, connectivity, driver/port, and Print Spooler troubleshooting as appropriate.
-- Validate functionality after remediation and document or escalate the issue when additional support is required.

 **Printer Network Validation**

 During troubleshooting, I pressed and held the printer's information button for approximately three seconds.
 This printed a Configuration Report and Network Summary page containing the printer's current network settings.